 Take a leisurely stroll across Wimpole Estate and through the woodland belts where you'll discover a few rustic thrones overlooking some glorious views.
 The giant chairs have all been made by our Forestry team from oak trees grown on the Estate.

-Discover new views and vistas of Wimpole as you find our four woodland thrones.
-The Jubilee Throne was the first to be built in 2012 with the three remaining thrones built in 2014, to mark the centenary of the First World War and commemorating soldiers who fought and were associated with Wimpole in some way.
+Discover new views and vistas of Wimpole, as you find our four woodland thrones.
+The Jubilee Throne was the first to be built in 2012, with the three others built in 2014, marking the centenary of the First World War, and commemorating soldiers who fought, and were associated with Wimpole in some way.

 Stable-block, grid ref: TL336509